sverx/devkitSMS/assets2banks/README.md

 # (values list will be reitered until 128 array elements are replaced)

 somedata.bin
+:segment skip 32
 :modify AND 0xFE
 :header 0xF5 0xC9
 :append 0x00
-# clears last bit of each element, prepends a 2 bytes header to your 'somedata.bin' asset, then append one final byte to it
+# takes 'somedata.bin' skipping the first 32 bytes from it, clears the last bit of each element, prepends a 2 bytes header 0xF5 0xC9 and then appends one 0x00 byte to it
 ```

 Of course all the assets in the asset folder which are not mentioned in the config file will be handled as ungrouped and without special attributes.
 A config file is absolutely not mandatory, and if you don't need grouping and/or special attributes there's no advantage in having one.